Anna draws back the curtain on a recent mindset class where she hones in on the mummy juggle, and how to be most effective with your limited time.

 Anna Jonak: [00:03:08] Hello ladies.
 Very excited.
 First thing I do want to say though, very important of you guys remember is that tonight as per usual I am here as your coach not your friend okay.
 And it's not my job to sugarcoat things so I'm definitely going to be, you know, I'm not here to make you feel comfortable and I'm definitely here to help you start thinking differently and to empower you to move yourself forward so it's not going to be nice and fluffy.
 I am gonna be direct.
 And if you've got questions for me throw them at me and I would love to answer them.

 Anna Jonak: [00:03:39] Now let's get going with focus okay.
 So this is the first thing I came across a lot.
 And here are some of the problems that people shared with me when it came to what I feel would be the area of focus.
 I've got too many different ideas going on all the time.
 I go off in different directions and please shout out if you recognise these yourself or you wrote this if you want to share but let me know what resonates.
 What else we got here.
 We've also got here I struggle to find the mental bandwidth to try and process all the things, the course content, the logistics of trying to establish a small business and all the mumming and then we've got another one here I find "I spend a good 10 minutes scrambling over what I should focus on."
 Do I work on products for upcoming markets?
 Do I get my finances sorted?
-Do I work through a business pro module or I find myself multitasking.
+Do I work through an Academy module or I find myself multitasking.
 We've got yep [laughing].
 That's me.
 Okay.
 So what I'm going to do is dive into each of these areas and kind of give you some thoughts about how you can approach some of these things.
 Okay.

 Too Many Ideas